mindspore-ai/mindspore/model_zoo/official/nlp/bert/README.md

     --use_crf                         whether to use crf to calculate loss: true | false --device_id                       device id to run task
-    --epoch_num                       total number of training epochs to perform --num_class                       number of classes to do labeling --train_data_shuffle              Enable train data shuffle, default is true --eval_data_shuffle               Enable eval data shuffle, default is true --vocab_file_path                 the vocabulary file that the BERT model was trained on --label2id_file_path              label to id json file
+    --epoch_num                       total number of training epochs to perform --train_data_shuffle              Enable train data shuffle, default is true --eval_data_shuffle               Enable eval data shuffle, default is true --vocab_file_path                 the vocabulary file that the BERT model was trained on --label2id_file_path              label to id file, each label name must be consistent with the type name labeled in the original dataset file
     --save_finetune_checkpoint_path   path to save generated finetuning checkpoint --load_pretrain_checkpoint_path   initial checkpoint (usually from a pre-trained BERT model) --load_finetune_checkpoint_path   give a finetuning checkpoint path if only do eval